 “In a nutshell, the more you throw into the black bin, the more you will pay and under the new rules this system of calculating charges will be mandatory under law.
 Under the new system there will be no minimum charge per kilogram of waste and operators will be free to set their own prices.
 Flat fees will be phased out over a period of time.
 Waste collectors are expected to offer a range of pricing options to customers, including pay-by-lift, a combination of standing charges or a pricing regime based on the amount of waste collected.”

 “The new system is aimed at helping reduce the amount of waste sent to landfill and to divert more towards recycling.
 At least 40 per cent of the items Irish households put in their green bins, for recycling, are not actually recyclable.
 Earlier this year 160 containers en route from Ireland to China for recycling were stopped in Rotterdam because of contamination.
-The rejected waste was sent back to Ireland at a cost to Irish recycling industry of some €500,000.”
+The rejected waste was sent back to Ireland at a cost to the Irish recycling industry of some €500,000.”

 “The move to pay-by-weight is expected to increase household recycling levels by between 27 per cent and 32 per cent.
 It is also hoped it will divert up to 35 per cent more waste from landfill.
 The Government has warned that without these new measures, the State could run out of space in landfills.”

-I think we can all imagine how unpopular a similar scheme would be for residents using plastic garbage bins in Australia – however, as technology improves – something like this may become increasingly common for commercial collections of plastic garbage bins.
+I think we can all imagine how unpopular a similar scheme would be for residents using plastic garbage bins in Australia.
+However, as technology improves, something like this may become increasingly common for commercial collections of plastic garbage bins.

-- Is the weighing scale calibrated on a regular basis – and in line with Australian weights and measure systems.
+- Is the weighing scale calibrated on a regular basis and in line with Australian weights and measure systems?

-Conclusion on plastic garbage bin charging:
+Conclusion on plastic garbage bin charging

-Garbage Bin Companies: At waster – we are always promoting new ideas and best practise to help businesses achieve the dual objectives of boosting recycling and reducing their costs.
+At Waster, we always promote new ideas and the best practices to help businesses achieve the dual objectives of boosting recycling and reducing costs.
 The good news is that the two objectives generally go hand in hand.
-From our experience – one of the biggest obstacles to boosting recycling is not the availability of services but resistance by people – i.e. they are not interested in recycling or see it as worth the effort.
+From our experience, one of the biggest obstacles to boosting recycling is not the availability of services, but the resistance by people.
+In other words, they are not interested in recycling or see it as worth the effort.

 The Huffington Post had a very informative article recently on how to overcome resistance to recycling that you may see in the workforce.
-We will be discussing some of these points in future blogs – as there are too many for today’s blog.
+We will be discussing some of these points in future blogs, as there are too many for today’s blog.

-According to the article, “only half of adults recycle daily.
+According to the article, “only half of the adults recycle daily.
 Another third of respondents said they recycle less frequently than that, and a full 13 percent revealed that they never recycle.”